joffreybesos/d2r-mapview/README.md

 - You can exit the maphack with Shift+F10
 - You can also right click the icon in the system tray.
 - This MH will automatically exit when you exit D2R.
-- Map download might be slow, just give it a second.
 - Please ignore the message at the top, it's to alert anyone who may have been scammed.

 ## Discord